 As a naturopath and health coach I cringe every time a diet book hits the headlines.
-One day there’s a book spruiking a low carbohydrate diet, the next it’s high protein, no fat or high fat.
+One day there’s one spruiking a low carbohydrate diet, the next it’s high protein, no fat or high fat.

 In the past year Dr Michael Mosley’s Fast Diet, also known as the 5:2 diet, attracted a lot of attention.
 As so many credible professionals have endorsed it, I thought I’d take a closer look.
 So how does it rate?